Plate appearance – Wikipedia

 What is Considered an At-Bat?

-While an At-Bat and a Plate Appearance are both statistics that have certain characteristics in common, there is a significant difference between the two statistics.
-A Plate Appearance (PA) is recorded every time a player completes his batting turn, regardless of the outcome of the game.
+There is a significant distinction between an At-Bat and a Plate Appearance (PA), even though they are both statistics that have comparable characteristics.
+A Plate Appearance (PA) is tallied whenever a player completes their batting turn, regardless of the outcome of the game.
 It is referred to as an At-Bat (AB) if a Plate Appearance results in one of the following outcomes: hit, error, fielder’s choice, or non-sacrifice out.
-If a Plate Appearance has any other result, it does not count as an At-Bat.
+If you get an At-Bat and you get anything else out of a Plate Appearance, you don’t get an At-Bat.

 While each batting outcome will result in a Plate Appearance being recorded, only a subset of those results will be recorded as part of a player’s At-Bat statistics record.